The Very One Stakes (Gulfstream Park)

-The Very One Stakes is a Grade III American Thoroughbred horse race for fillies and mares that are four years or older run over a distance of 1 3/8 miles on the turf held annually in late February or early March at Gulfstream Park, Hallandale Beach, Florida.
+The Very One Stakes is a Grade III American Thoroughbred horse race for fillies and mares that are four years or older run over a distance of 1 3/8 miles (11 furlongs) on the turf held annually in late February or early March at Gulfstream Park, Hallandale Beach, Florida.
 The event currently carries a purse of $150,000.

 History

 The race was inaugurated on 10 May 1987 and was run as The Very One Handicap over a distance of one mile.

 The event was named after the winning mare The Very One who won 22 races in her career including the Grade I Santa Barbara Handicap.
 The event was not held in 1988 and 1989.

 The event was upgraded to Grade III in 1996.

 The event was predominantly run at 1 3/8 miles but was shortened to the current distance of 1 3/16 miles in 2016.

 The distance of the event was returned back to 1 3/8 miles in 2022.